 While heterogeneity offers huge advantages in performance (making airplanes, space shuttles and lightweight cars possible), it also introduces difficulties in the engineering design.
-Presently, there is not enough computational power to include all the important details within a single Finite Element (FE) model, as is customary in industry, because that would require a high-resolution model too complex to be feasibly solved.
+Presently, there is not enough computational power to include all the important details within a single Finite Element (FE) model, as is customary in industry.
+This is because that would require a high-resolution model too complex to be feasibly solved.

 While the simulation and analysis technology for metal structures such as car frames is quite robust, the analysis of novel “advanced materials” is lagging.
 The consensus is that by using conventional techniques (standard FEA) it is not possible to accurately simulate these materials without extensive experimental and empirical “calibration” data.
 Thus, the introduction of new materials into a structure results in increased time to market and costs.

 The most efficient solution is to use multiscale FEA to divide and conquer the problem.
 To accomplish this, a local scale model of the material microstructure is embedded within the global scale FE model of the part.
-These different scales are analyzed simultaneously and the behavior of one level affects the behavior of the other.
+Then, the software analyzes the different scales simultaneously.
+The behavior of one level affects the behavior of the other.

-Solving each scale individually and linking their results is several orders of magnitude faster than trying to solve a single high-resolution model containing all relevant details.
-However, not all multiscale techniques are built alike.
+Solving each scale individually and linking their results is much faster than trying to solve a single high-resolution model containing all relevant details.
+However, not all multiscale techniques are alike.

 The goal of multiscale simulation is to achieve balance between simulation accuracy and computational efficiency.
 For this reason, there are several different types of structural multiscale analyses that attempt to strike that balance:

 - TRUE Multiscale

 Analytically Modeled Microstructures